puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/workloads/pods/disruptions.md

 are not limited by PDBs when doing rolling upgrades.
 Instead, the handling of failures during application updates is configured in the spec for the specific workload resource.

-It is recommended to set `AlwaysAllow` [Unhealthy Pod Eviction Policy](/docs/tasks/run-application/configure-pdb/#unhealthy-pod-eviction-policy) to your PodDisruptionBudgets to support eviction of misbehaving applications during a node drain.
+It is recommended to set `AlwaysAllow` [Pod Eviction Policy](/docs/tasks/run-application/configure-pdb/#unhealthy-pod-eviction-policy) to your PodDisruptionBudgets to support eviction of misbehaving applications during a node drain.
 The default behavior is to wait for the application pods to become [healthy](/docs/tasks/run-application/configure-pdb/#healthiness-of-a-pod) before the drain can proceed.